 Brenda MacKay, Associate Professor of Education

-Dr. MacKay served in faculty and administrative positions in Georgia, Illinois, and New Brunswick, Canada, before joining the education faculty at Cedarville University in 2000.
-Certified in curriculum, instruction, and supervision, Dr. MacKay’s 30-plus years of experience includes supervising numerous student teachers and school faculty.
-Dr. MacKay has researched, published, and presented on the history of education in Canada and how student teachers are impacted by student teaching overseas.
-Dr. MacKay is active in a number of professional organizations including the National Science Teacher's Association, where she has presented workshops at national conferences to early childhood classroom teachers.
+Dr. Brenda MacKay is a former educator and administrator in both public and Christian schools in Georgia, Illinois, and New Brunswick, Canada.
+She joined the education faculty at Cedarville University in 2000.
+Using her certification in curriculum, instruction, and supervision, Dr. MacKay has experience in mentoring student teachers, school faculty, and partnering with education faculty at Georgia State University, the University of Georgia, Emory University, and the University of New Brunswick in Canada.
+Dr. MacKay has researched, published, and presented at conferences on the history of education in Canada and how students are impacted by student teaching in English-speaking schools overseas.
+Dr. MacKay is a member of the National Science Teacher's Association, where she has presented workshops at national conferences to early childhood classroom teachers.

 Education and Credentials

 - Ed.D. with an emphasis in Curriculum and Instruction, Bob Jones University

 - M.A. in Elementary Education with an emphasis in Supervision, University of Georgia

 - Favorite Places to Visit: United States: Hilton Head Island, South Carolina, and California; Abroad: Ireland, England, and Scotland

 - Hobbies: Reading, gardening, porcelain doll making, spending time with four grandsons

 - Why I’m at Cedarville: I love teaching and I enjoy spending time with Cedarville students both inside and outside of class.
 It is exciting to watch students grow both educationally and spiritually over their four years here.
 Assisting students in finding teaching positions in the United States and overseas gives me great joy.

 - Best Practices in Supervising Clinical Field Experience and Student Teaching